 Aswan - Abu Simbel - Aswan.
 It's an early start today for your short flight down south to explore the temples of Abu Simbel, created to revere the mighty pharaonic ruler King Ramses II.
 Guarding the entrance to the temple (built between 1290 and 1224 BC) hewn into the side of a mountain are four famous colossal statues of the pharaoh himself.
 In a fit of architectural wisdom, Ramses II had the entire temple carefully angled and oriented in order that the sun’s rays would align twice a year on his date of ascension to the throne (in February) and on his birthday (in October) and illuminate the inner sanctum of the temple.
 The other rock cut temple at Abu Simbel is the Temple of Hathor, which is fronted by six massive standing statues.
 Four of them represent King Ramses II, the other two are of his beloved wife - Queen Nefertari.
 Famously, both temples were re-located in a multi-million dollar operation in 1972, further up from the shoreline of Lake Nasser.

-Returning to Aswan, free time is offered to perhaps do some shopping in the colourful souqs and markets or simply relax in this attractive town which straddles the Nile River.
+Returning to Aswan, free time is offered to perhaps do some shopping in the colorful souqs and markets or simply relax in this attractive town which straddles the Nile River.
 This afternoon board your luxury Nile cruiser for a three night cruise on the River Nile.

 Overnight: Nile Cruiser | Breakfast, Lunch, Dinner